Maple Bacon Cookies

 • For even more maple flavor, you can use maple bacon instead of regular here.
 If you do that, you won’t need to add any brown sugar on top before baking.

-• The chocolate chips are a tasty addition but optional.
+• The chocolate chips are optional.
 Feel free to leave them out if you’re not in the mood for chocolate (unfathomable to me).

 • Store these cookies in an airtight container and enjoy within 3 -4 days.